top of page

 Guided by The Oak Collective’s values of integrity, compassion, and empowerment, Ngaire works alongside participants and families to reduce confusion, build capable and accountable support teams, and navigate the NDIS with confidence — creating clarity within the system so people can focus on living their lives in a way that feels safe, meaningful, and secure.

-Forest Trees
+Forest Trail

 Michaela Rodgers